omniscientjs/omniscient/README.md

 ### Reuseable mixins

-Omniscient is fully compatible with exising react components, and encourages re-use of your existing mixins.
+Omniscient is fully compatible with existing react components, and encourages re-use of your existing mixins.

 ```js
 var SelectOnRender = {